Austin Aune

-Austin Palmer Aune (/ˈɔːni/ AW-nee; born September 6, 1993) is an American football quarterback for the North Texas Mean Green and former professional baseball player.
-He was drafted by the New York Yankees in the second round of the 2012 MLB draft, where he played six seasons in the minor leagues before being released.
-He then enrolled at North Texas, and is the oldest starting quarterback in FBS football at the age of 29.
+Austin Palmer Aune (/ˈɔːni/ AW-nee; born September 6, 1993) is an American former football quarterback.
+He is a former baseball player who was drafted by the New York Yankees in the second round of the 2012 MLB draft.
+He played six seasons in the minor leagues before being released.
+He then enrolled at North Texas, and was the oldest starting quarterback in FBS football at the age of 29.

-High school career
+Early life

 Aune attended Argyle High School in Argyle, Texas.
 A two-sport star, he was the starting quarterback and also played shortstop on the baseball team.
 As a senior, he threw for 33 touchdowns and 3,411 yards while rushing for 9 touchdowns and 538 yards.
 A three-star quarterback prospect, he originally committed to TCU to play college football.
 But after being selected by the New York Yankees in the second round of the 2012 MLB Draft, Aune was offered a $1 million signing bonus to sign for the Yankees and so he chose to play professional baseball over collegiate football.

 Professional baseball career

-Aune played six seasons of minor league baseball in the Yankees farm system.
+Aune played six seasons of minor league baseball in the New York Yankees' farm system.
 During his tenure in the minor leagues, he recorded 20 home runs and 148 RBIs.
-After bouncing between several High-A and Class-A teams and switching from shortstop to outfielder, Aune had a career batting average of .226 and was released by the Tampa Yankees following the 2017 season.
+After bouncing between several High-A and Single-A teams and switching from shortstop to outfielder, Aune had a career batting average of .226 with 20 home runs and 147 RBI.
+On August 1, 2017, Aune was released by New York.
+In his time in the Yankees system, Aune appeared for the rookie-level Gulf Coast Yankees, Low-A Staten Island Yankees, Single-A Charleston RiverDogs, and High-A Tampa Yankees.

-College career
+College football career

 North Texas

 In 2018, months after being released by the Yankees, a 24-year-old Aune joined the Arkansas Razorbacks for their 2018 spring practice.
 He enrolled as a student, but the crowded quarterback room convinced him to transfer to North Texas instead.